 Why are July and August such popular times in ONP?

-The best time of year to visit Olympic National Park for wildlife viewing is during spring (April or May) or fall (September or October) yet summer is the most popular - find out why:
+The best time of year to visit Olympic National Park for wildlife viewing is during spring (May & June) yet summer is the most popular - find out why:

-Early spring in the lowlands of Olympic National Park starts in February and continues to be the best time of year for viewing Roosevelt Elk near the Olympic National Park rainforests.
-Late April and May is generally the best time of year to visit Olympic National Park in order view Black Bears.
+Early spring in the lowlands of Olympic National Park starts in March and continues to be the best time of year for viewing Roosevelt Elk near the Olympic National Park rainforests.
+May and June is generally the best time of year to visit Olympic National Park in order view Black Bears.
 During the spring, these fascinating large mammals start to become active in the river valleys where they eat the early spring plant growth.
-Additionally, spring bird migration results in excellent Olympic National Park bird watching opportunities, especially when visiting in late April and early May.
+Additionally, spring bird migration results in excellent Olympic National Park bird watching opportunities, especially when visiting in May.

 Banana Slugs, amphibians, snails, and other typical Olympic National Park rainforest animals are often seen during the spring season on hiking trails as temperatures rise and humidity levels remain high.
-Spring and summer are the best time of year to visit Olympic National Park tidepools, as animals like the Giant Green Anemone are best viewed starting as early as March and continuing into August.
-Winter and spring are also the best times of the year for viewing and photographing waterfalls in Olympic National Park.
+Spring and summer are the best time of year to visit Olympic National Park tidepools, as animals like the Giant Green Anemone are best viewed starting as early as April and continuing into August.
+Spring is also the best times of the year for viewing and photographing waterfalls in Olympic National Park.

-The Hurricane Ridge road usually transitions from winter season operations to opening daily based on spring weather conditions in April or May.
-Consider Hurricane Ridge snowshoe tours while the snow persists.
-You can confirm the road is open the morning you plan to head up to Hurricane Ridge by calling Olympic National Park's automated road condition report at 360-565-3131 or check Twitter Hurricane Ridge.
+The Hurricane Ridge road usually transitions from winter season operations to opening daily based on spring weather conditions in May.
+You can confirm the road is open the morning you plan to head up to Hurricane Ridge by calling Olympic National Park's automated road condition report at 360-565-3131 or check Twitter Hurricane Ridge through March.
 Daily reports should be up by 9 AM on the morning you are interested in visiting Olympic National Park's Hurricane Ridge.
-Olympic National Park wildlife is often viewed by the side of the road as you drive up in elevation, especially in the early morning or at dusk.
+Olympic National Park wildlife is often viewed by the side of the road as you drive up in elevation, especially in the early morning or at dusk once the snow starts to melt and the subalpine wildflowers and plants start growing.

 If the amount of precipitation is one of your main criteria, then summer is the best time of year to visit Olympic National Park.
 The month of July historically has the lowest level of average monthly precipitation.
 Although you will often enjoy sunny weather and scenic mountain scenery during the summer season, many of the typical Olympic National Park rainforest animals, such as Banana Slugs, will not emerge under low humidity conditions.

-The season for accessing the high country, including Hurricane Ridge hiking and wildlife viewing tours, generally starts at this time of year.
-As the snow melts, the Olympic Mountains come alive with Olympic National Park wildlife like Olympic Marmot, Columbian Black-tailed Deer, Olympic Chipmunk, Snowshoe Hare, Black Bears, Mountain Goats, butterflies, and breeding birds.
+The season for accessing the high country, including Hurricane Ridge hiking and wildlife viewing tours, generally starts in the late spring.
+As the snow melts, the Olympic Mountains come alive with Olympic National Park wildlife like Olympic Marmot, Columbian Black-tailed Deer, Olympic Chipmunk, Snowshoe Hare, Black Bears, butterflies, and breeding birds.

 Olympic National Park wildflowers start blooming as days lengthen and snow recedes.
 Flowers will continue blooming as long as moist soil conditions remain.
 Peak wildflowers at Hurricane Ridge (at just over 5000 feet) can be as early as the end of June.
 However, peak wildflower season varies each year due to seasonal temperatues influencing snowfall and snowmelt.